On This Page

 No form of mental health treatment is easy.
 It takes bravery to be vulnerable and to deal with mental health issues no matter how you choose to go about it.

 If you take psychiatric medication, you may continue to struggle with residual symptoms or other issues medication can’t address—but that the medication makes it possible for you to address.
-You may have to put in a lot of work to help your prescribing physician make the right changes or adjustments to get your medication to work.
+You may have to put in a lot of work to help your prescribing physician make the right adjustments to get your medication to work.

 For many people, taking medication, going to therapy, or doing both is just the first step in a long-term personal recovery program that also includes significant lifestyle changes.
 Regardless of which type of treatment you receive, the biggest changes, greatest growth, and most significant impacts come from the choices you make in your day-to-day life.